Octaves and scale formation

 By using a mixture of these two intervals scales can be built.
 Among the most commonly used in music is the major scale which is defined as the following pattern.
 Notice that this pattern is asymmetrical.
 This gives each of the notes a unique sound and gives the ear a hook so that it can tell where it is.

 Whole, Whole, Half, Whole, Whole, Whole, Half

-Using this single pattern you can form a major scale beginning on any of the 12 chromatic notes:
+Using this single pattern you can form a major scale starting on note 1 as follows:

 - Instruction 1 is a whole step, so you move forward to 3.

 - Instruction 2 is a also a whole step, so you move to 5.